-After the intersections have been found, we connect them.
-We examine each route in the dataset and link any two intersections it passes through in sequential order.
+After the intersections had been found, we connected them.
+We examined each route in the dataset and linked any two intersections it passed through in sequential order.
 To create the roads, we used the route segments.

 3.1 Connect Intersections